project-mandolin/mandolin/src/main/paradox/examples/spark.md

 to the values shown in the snippet.
 It is recommended that the Kryo Serializer buffer size be increased above the default as well.

+Distributed Mandolin jobs can be launched using the spark-submit utility as follows:

+	   spark-submit --driver-memory 32G --class org.mitre.mandolin.app.Mandolin mandolin-spark-0.3.5.jar --conf url.distributed.conf

+Note that the `--driver-memory` option must be specified BEFORE launching the job; it cannot be specified in the configuration file.